pgeu/pgeu-system/docs/confreg/emails.md

 greetings.
 A list of (most) available attributes are included below the preview field.

+## Sponsor emails

+Sponsor emails are like attendee emails, except sent to sponsors and linked to the sponsor dashboard pages.

+Sponsor emails can be sent either to a sponsorship level or to individual sponsors.
+If sent to a sponsorship level, it will be delivered as email to existing sponsors, but show up on the dashboard of both existing and any future sponsors at that level.

+The formatting and templating for sponsor emails is exactly the same as attendee emails, except the available objects for templating is the sponsor and their level rather than the individual attendee.

 ## External email <a name="external"></a>

 External emails are emails sent from the conference address(es) to